kalabox/kalabox/README.md

 git clone git@github.com:mikemilano/appmanager.git
 cd appmanager
 npm install
-gulp pull-images
-gulp init
 ```

 ## Gulp Demo

-Gulp at this point is only used for demonstrating the use of `AppManager`.
+Gulp is only used for demonstrating the use of `AppManager`.
 ```
 # list apps
 gulp list